Can Poor Posture Cause Neck Pain?

 It is worth bearing in mind that for every inch your head is positioned forward, you are adding approx 10 pounds (4.5kg) of force on the neck, therefore looking down at your mobile phone or slouching at your desk causes a large amount of stress on the joints and soft tissue around the neck.
 Over time this can cause biomechanical changes, because the vertebrae are constantly remodelling depending on the forces placed upon them, regardless of your age.

 Therefore having poor posture will eventually result in the bones growing in order to support this new posture, which can result in bone spurs (extra bone growth) and a change to/or loss of the natural curvature in the cervical spine.
-Over time the joints will degenerate, which will reduce the range of motion in the neck and place more pressure on the nerves, leading to neck pain, pins and needles or numbness in the arms and hands, headaches, depression and even decreased lung capacity.
+Over time the joints will degenerate, which will reduce the range of motion in the neck and place more pressure on the nerves, leading to neck pain, pins and needles or numbness in the arms and hands, and headaches.

 I still remember as a child, walking around the school corridor with a book balanced on my head, we were constantly being told to sit upright by teachers, parents and grandparents, but now this doesn’t seem to be the case, and as a result the human posture is now starting to change.
 We need to realise that a healthy spine leads to a healthy body, and good posture is one of the key components to maintaining a healthy spine.